Democratic Republic of the Congo–Holy See relations

-Democratic Republic of the Congo–Holy See relations refers to the current relationship between the Democratic Republic of the Congo and the Holy See.
+Democratic Republic of the Congo–Holy See relations refers to the bilateral relations between the Democratic Republic of the Congo and the Holy See.
 The two states have seen an increase in their cooperation in recent years, and due to the large number of Roman Catholics in the DRC, President Joseph Kabila has made an effort to maintain good relations with the Vatican.

 The DRC maintains an embassy near Vatican City while the Holy See has an apostolic nunciature in Kinshasa.
 The current Congolese ambassador in the Vatican is Jean-Pierre Hamuli Mupenda (since 2010), while the Vatican's Apostolic Nuncio in the DRC is Archbishop Luis Mariano Montemayor (since 2015).

 History

 Diplomatic relations between the two states were established in January 1977.
 About half of the population of DR Congo is Roman Catholic, being the single largest religious group in the country, and thus the Congolese Catholic Church is considered to have a large influence.
 It has received support from outside sources, most notably the Holy See.
 While accepting Ambassador Mupenda's accreditation in April 2010, Pope Benedict XVI spoke about the Kivu conflict, saying that he hoped the state of war would soon end and that a national reconciliation process could take place.
 He also talked about the increase in relations between the Holy See and DR Congo.